AARP Hearing Center

 The COLA is based on changes in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), an inflation measure tracked by the U.S. Department of Labor.
 The SSA compares the CPI-W for July, August and September of one year to the same period the year before.
 The average percentage change in the index over those three months determines the amount of the COLA.

-For example, the benefit adjustment was set at 3.2 percent for 2024 because that’s how much the CPI-W rose from the third quarter of 2022 to the third quarter of 2023.
-Significantly hotter inflation during the prior 12 months produced an 8.7 percent benefit increase in 2023, the biggest COLA in more than 40 years.
+For example, the benefit adjustment was set at 2.5 percent for 2025 because that’s how much the CPI-W rose from the third quarter of 2023 to the third quarter of 2024.
+That marked a modest decrease from the 2024 COLA of 3.2 percent.
+Significantly hotter inflation during the COVID-19 pandemic boosted benefits by 5.9 percent in 2022 and 8.7 percent in 2023, the biggest COLAs in 40 years.

 Keep in mind